 Runners up at the 2009 Leeds City Council COMMUNITY AND CITY PRIDE AWARDS

-Before launching the idea of an eco based theme week to staff and pupils, we put together a pack of web based resources and signed up to some key organizations such as Eco Schools (to whom we are submitting an application for Silver award) and Green Britain Day.
+Before launching the idea of an eco based theme week to staff and pupils, we put together a pack of web based resources and signed up to some key organizations such as Eco Schools (to whom we have submitted an application for Silver award) and Green Britain Day.
 The Senior Leadership Team backed the project straight away and the final week of the summer term would then be known as Eco-Week.

 The planning of Eco-Week began in earnest in April 2009 on the following levels: